“I am not defined by my relapses, but by my decision to remain in recovery despite them.”

 PEER RECOVERY SUPPORT

 Recovery support can come in many ways.
 Receiving support from people who have lived through similar experiences has been shown to reduce relapse.
 The value of peer recovery support is in the message of hope; the wealth of experience that can be shared; the empathy, caring and concern that is received; and the knowledge that can be gained.
 Peer recovery support is a key element for self-help groups like AA and NA, at Peer Support Centers, and other similar organizations.
-For an introduction to peer recovery supports click here.

 For more on Peer Recovery Supports, click here.